chewyou/silverstripe-elastic-beanstalk/README.md

    (restarts environment)

 8. Done.
-Visit the site using the
+Visit the site using the given URL for the environment.
+   Note: You can also add all the environment variable to the Environment Configuration Software space and remove the .env file.

 ## To test